Australia to launch independent review into state-wide blackout

 But while energy officials agreed on Friday at an emergency meeting on the need for an independent review, political divisions over renewables targets still persisted.

-"The Australian government would like to see greater harmonization of renewable targets, and I made that clear to the state energy ministers," said Josh Frydenberg, Australia's federal energy minister.
+"The Australian government would like to see greater harmonisation of renewable targets, and I made that clear to the state energy ministers," said Josh Frydenberg, Australia's federal energy minister.

 Australia's Prime Minister Malcolm Turnbull - leader of the country's ruling conservative government, which supports traditional coal and natural gas power generation - has blamed South Australia's high dependence on renewables for the outage.